 The machinery sector is an important part of the engineering industry.
-Machinery consists of an assembly of components, at least one of which moves, joined together for a specific application.
-The drive system of machinery is powered by energy other than human or animal effort.
+Machinery and related products consist of an assembly of components, at least one of which moves, joined together for a specific application.
+The drive system of machinery is, in principle, powered by energy other than human or animal effort.
+Notable exceptions apply to manual operation of machinery for lifting loads or cases where repeated manual operation results in energy accumulation before release.

 EU machinery legislation

-One of the main legislations governing the harmonisation of essential health and safety requirements for machinery at EU level is the Machinery Directive 2006/42/EC
+One of the main legislations governing the harmonisation of essential health and safety requirements for machinery at EU level is the current Machinery Directive 2006/42/EC.

 - promotes the free movement of machinery within the single market